Interviews by NameOral Histories

 A truck driver with Central Motor Freight in Dallas, Higginbotham picked up a shipment of textbook boxes at the loading dock of the Texas School Book Depository building approximately 20 minutes after the assassination.
 He then picked up a shipment at the Dal-Tex building across the street in Dealey Plaza.
 Recorded October 19, 2007.

 The most recognized U.S. Secret Service agent on the Kennedy detail, Hill jumped onto the back of the presidential limousine during the assassination.
 He received an award for his service and continued to protect Mrs. Kennedy for one year after the shooting.
 Reluctant to speak for years about the assassination, Hill was deeply impacted by the tragedy.
-Recorded November 18, November 19, and November 20, 2010.
+Recorded November 18, November 19, and November 20, 2010, and April 19, 2012.

 Dr. Norwood Hill